 copies of any brief and exhibits on CD-ROM."

-Delaware's order outlines the steps parties must take to file a CD-ROM,
+Delaware's order outlines the steps parties must take if they wish to

-It also lists what should be included on the disk — such as images of the
+lists what should be included on the disc such as images of the signed

-signed brief and exhibits — and describes how the disk should be formatted.
+brief and exhibits and describes how the disc should be formatted.

 Henry duPont Ridgely, the Superior Court's president judge, said CD-ROMs